Limit the number of guests if possible.

 Decide which areas are to be off limits for game-play.

-The graveyard is where the players go to wait after they have been eliminated.
-Most of the time I use your deck or patio.
-A shaded area is best in the heat of the summer, an area with a fire-pit or other heat source is ideal in the winter, a covered area works beat if showers are expected and the garage is a good choice if there are high winds.
-The choice is yours, so try to pick the best area for the player comfort, view of the battle and ease of use for the host to provide refreshments.
+The graveyard is where the players go to wait for the next game after they have been eliminated.
+Most of the time we use your deck or patio.
+A shaded area is best in the heat of the summer, an area with a fire-pit or other heat source is ideal in the winter, a covered area works best if showers are expected and the garage is a good choice if there are high winds.
+The choice is yours, so try to pick the best area for the player comfort, player view of the battle and ease of use for the host to provide refreshments.

 Players appreciate the host putting food and drinks in the graveyard.
-In the warm months water is essential, cold months hot chocolate is appreciated.
+In the warm months water is essential, cold months hot chocolate or hot cider is appreciated.

 Most hosts put out chips and pretzels as snacks.
 If you wish to serve something more substantial, try to use finger foods in the graveyard.
-If you serve pizza be sure to cut it into very small slices to minimize waste.
+If you serve pizza be sure to cut it into smaller slices to minimize waste.

 Have a trash can or recycle bin in the graveyard.